 - Are certain users granted access to systems administration (more advanced than the usual staff role) and is this access regularly reviewed and managed?

 - When a staff member moves to another role or leaves the practice, how is their access changed, deactivated or deleted?

-- Do you have password standards (e.g. complexity, expiry, secure communication of passwords) that leverage best practice?
+- Do you have password standards (e.g. complexity, expiry, secure communication of passwords, etc) that leverage best practice?
 Are they being followed?

 - How is compliance monitored and reported?
 If there is non-compliance, how is it managed?

-Pop-up alerts for software updates can easily be ignored.
+Alerts that pop up to advise a new software update is available to install can easily be ignored.
 However, regularly installing operating system (security) and software updates is one of the most effective ways to keep healthcare systems protected against cyber intrusions and viruses.

-These updates, known as patches, resolve any issues in your operating system, applications and programs.
-If there is a known security risk patches should be applied immediately.
+Known as patches, these updates resolve any issues in your operating system, applications, and programs.
+If there is a known security risk they should be applied immediately.
 If there is no security risk identified, they should be installed within 48 hours of the alert.

-Keep applications (e.g. Adobe Flash, web browsers, Microsoft Office, Java, PDF viewers) and operating systems up to date as some may no longer be supported by the manufacturers, increasing vulnerabilities to your systems.
+Keep applications (e.g. Adobe Flash, web browsers, Microsoft Office, Java, PDF viewers, etc) and operating systems up to date as some may no longer be supported by the manufacturers, increasing vulnerabilities to your systems.
 Your IT service provider should advise you when to change your systems.